soft-eng-practicum/soft-eng-practicum.github.io/_students/Test_Student4.md

 Write a brief introduction about who you are, your academic interests, and what motivates you.
 Feel free to share any relevant passions or extracurriculars.

 > Example:
-> I'm a third-year Computer Science major passionate about building tools that solve real-world problems.
+> I'm a third-year Software Development major passionate about building tools that solve real-world problems.
 Outside of school, I enjoy hackathons, fitness tech, and mentoring new coders.

 ---

 ## Internship Project

-### **Project Title:** [Insert the same as in front matter]
+### **Project Title:**

 Provide a short summary of your internship project—what it was, what problem it solved, and what your role was.